Exabyte-io/documentation/docs/tutorials/jobs-cli/cli-job-import.md

 We use the content of the [job submission script file](../../jobs-cli/batch-scripts/overview.md) in order to collect job information and create an entry for it inside the web interface.
 Currently, only simple job scripts containing a single [execution command](../../jobs-cli/batch-scripts/general-structure.md#4.-commands) are supported.
 Hence, the user should make sure that the script's content is properly formatted and straightforward.

 !!!info "Work in Progress"
-    In the future, we will attempt to extract the properties in a more sophisticated way.
+    In the future, we will attempt to extract the properties in a more sophisticated way, including making them available under the [Results Tab](../../jobs/ui/results-tab.md) of [Job Viewer](../../jobs/ui/viewer.md).

 [In this page](../../jobs-cli/batch-scripts/sample-scripts.md), the reader can find **sample job script files** for running  [Job simulations via Command Line Interface](../../jobs-cli/overview.md) that can be used as template.
 The general structure of such scripts is instead explained [here](../../jobs-cli/batch-scripts/general-structure.md).